Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Reversible Dynamics

-for $|t|<t_h/2$.
-As before, the statistical temperature, $T(t)$, will have the same time dependence as $\omega(t)$.
-Although the physical state of the system can be mapped onto an equilibrium sate of the projective Hamiltonian up to a gauge, generally $H_{proj}(t)$ is distinctly different from the physical Hamiltonian $H_{phys} = H_{proj}(\omega(t) = \omega_f)$ between $-t_h/2$ and $t_h/2$ \cite{current}, as shown in Fig.~(\ref{fig:entropy}) b).
+Although the physical state of the system can be mapped onto an equilibrium state of the projective Hamiltonian up to a gauge, generally $H_{proj}(t)$ is distinctly different from the physical Hamiltonian $H_{phys} = H_{proj}(\omega(t) = \omega_f)$ between $-t_h/2$ and $t_h/2$ \cite{current}, as shown in Fig.~(\ref{fig:entropy}) b).
 Hence the dynamic states are highly excited from the point of view of $H_{phys}$, and are truly far-away-from-equilibrium.

-To highlight this point, we simply consider an initial state with exponentially small entropy, or $T_0 \ll \hbar \omega_0$.
-The dynamic state at $\omega_f (t+t_h/2)=\pi/2$ will be dilated by a factor: $\lambda(t)=\omega_0/\omega_f$, corresponding to an equilibrium state of the {\em fictitious} potential: $\omega(t)=\omega_f^2/\omega_0$.
+To highlight this point, consider an initial state with exponentially small entropy, or $T_0 \ll \hbar \omega_0$.
+The dynamic state at $ t+t_h/2=\pi/(2 \omega_f) $ will be dilated by a factor: $\lambda(t)=\omega_0/\omega_f$, corresponding to an equilibrium state of the {\em fictitious} potential: $\omega(t)=\omega_f^2/\omega_0$.
 However, this state is $\left(\omega_0/\omega_f\right)^{1/2} (\gg 1)$ larger than the size of the ground state of the physical trap, $\omega_f$.
-Furthermore, as the entropy remains nearly zero during the expansion, this dynamic state can not be related to an equilibrium state of $H_{phys}$ with the same larger size as it would have a much higher entropy.
-This concludes that the dynamic state is truly far-away-from-equilibrium with respect to the physical trap.
+Furthermore, as the entropy remains nearly zero during the expansion, this dynamic state can not be related to an equilibrium state of $H_{phys}$, with the same larger size, as it would have a much higher entropy.
+This concludes that the dynamic state is truly far-away-from-equilibrium.

+Let us now examine the motion of a Fermi gas in the trapping potential given by Eq.~(\ref{Action}).
+We summarize the results of the reversible dynamics in Fig.~(\ref{fig:thermalization}).
+For $|t| < t_h/2$, the dynamics of the density matrix is given by Eq.~(\ref{DM}) with the time-dependent rescaling factor defined in Eq.~(\ref{lambda}).
+The gas will exhibit undamped oscillations at a frequency $2\omega_f$.

+These perfect oscillations go beyond the breathing and collective mode physics previously discussed in the literature \cite{Bartenstein04, Kinast04, Grimm07, Grimm13b, Stringari04, Giorgini08, Kinast05, Hu04, Odelin99, Pedri03, Landau}.
+To understand the difference, we first note that Eqs.~(\ref{DM}) and (\ref{lambda}) describe highly non-linear, far-away-from-equilibrium dynamics, as we are interested in the limit of $\omega_f \ll \omega_0$.
+This is in contrast to standard collective mode physics which are usually explored around equilibrium via linearized equations of motion \cite{Odelin99,Landau,Pedri03}.